bahrmichael/bahrmichael.github.io/_posts/2020-04-27-measuring-performance.md

 frontPageCategory: monitoringAndPerformance
 ---

-This article focuses on serveless technologies such as AWS Lambda and CloudWatch.

 > tl;dr: CloudWatch Insights is great if you can log JSON and only consider the last few weeks, otherwise I suggest asynchronous log analysis with a detached lambda function.

 In a previous article, I explained how you can use CloudWatch Custom Metrics to [monitor an application's health](https://bahr.dev/2020/04/13/custom-metrics/).
 In this article we will look at the serverless scheduler, and use custom metrics to monitor the performance of its most critical component.